sd17spring/sd17spring.github.io/_assignments/final-project.md

 By 11:59 PM on the due date above, one member of your team should have submitted a response to the Project Proposal Questionnaire.
 When you go the link, be prepared to type up responses to the prompts below.
 More detailed answers give us an ability to give you better feedback to start the project (or revise your proposal).
 [Project Proposal Questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSf-q_NToMi2VXNSzsH-NsI47HrFt85BtHZJLm-PYkrRMPc0mA/viewform).

 1. **The Big Idea:** What is the main idea of your project?
 What topics will you explore and what will you generate?
-What is your **minimum viable product** ?
-What is a **stretch goal** ?
+What is your **minimum viable product**?
+What is a **stretch goal**?
 2. **Learning Goals:** What are your individual learning goals for this project?
 3. **Implementation Plan:** This will probably be pretty vague initially.
-Perhaps at this early juncture you will have identified a library or a framework that you think will be useful for your project**.**  If you don't have any idea how you will implement your project, provide a rough plan for how you will determine this information.
+Perhaps at this early juncture you will have identified a library or a framework that you think will be useful for your project.
+If you don't have any idea how you will implement your project, provide a rough plan for how you will determine this information.
 4. **Project schedule:** You have 6 weeks (roughly) to finish the project.
 Sketch out a rough schedule for completing the project.
 Depending on your project, you may be able to do this in great specificity or you may only be able to give a broad outline.
 Additionally, longer projects come with increased uncertainty, and this schedule will likely need to be refined along the way.
 5. **Collaboration plan:** How do you plan to collaborate with your teammates on this project?
 Will you split tasks up, complete them independently, and then integrate?
 Will you pair program the entire thing?
 Make sure to articulate your plan for successfully working together as a team.
 This might also include information about any software development methodologies you plan to use (e.g. [agile development](http://en.wikipedia.org/wiki/Agile_software_development)).
 Make sure to make clear why you are choosing this particular organizational structure.
 6. **Risks:** What do you view as the biggest risks to the success of this project?
 7. **Additional Course Content:** What are some topics that we might cover in class that you think would be especially helpful for your project?

 The teaching team will either approve you to post your proposal to your project's GitHub repo and begin working or ask you to make revisions to your questionnaire response.